-- 1. Rationale.
+- (11) Rationale.
 This Rule brings attention to those elements that are distinctive to the pre-kindergarten and early childhood education program.
-These elements represent the unique nature of pre-kindergarten and early childhood education encompassing the foundations of learning including play, developmentally appropriate practices, and integration within and disciplines, which create a bridge between informal and formal learning environments.
-These standards build upon the InTASC Model Teaching Standards, ISTE Standards, Alabama Specific Standards, Praxis Early Childhood Education Assessment, and the current Alabama Course of Study in Science, Mathematics, Social Studies, English Language Arts, K-12 Arts Education, Health Education, and Physical Education.
-Implementation of the standards will be in the Alabama Continuous Improvement quidance. - 2.
-Program Curriculum.
-In addition to meeting Rules 290-3-3-.03, 290-3-3-.04, 290-3-3-.05, 290-3-3-.07, and 290-3-3-.08, the pre-kindergarten and early childhood education curriculum shall require a teaching field of at least 30 semester hours with at least 18 semester hours of upper-division credit. - a.
-Prior to program completion, candidates will have time to develop content knowledge in Child Development and Learning in Context. - b.
-Prior to program completion, candidates will have time to develop content knowledge in Family-Teacher Partnerships and Community Connections. - c.
-Prior to program completion, candidates will have time to develop content knowledge in Child Observation, Documentation, and Assessment. - d.
-Prior to program completion, candidates will have time to develop content knowledge in Developmentally, Culturally, and Linguistically Appropriate Teaching Practices. - e.
-Prior to program completion, candidates will have time to develop pedagogical knowledge in Application and Integration of Academic Content in the Pre-Kindergarten and Early Childhood Curriculum.

-f.
-Prior to program completion, candidates will have time to develop Professionalism as a Pre-Kindergarten or an Early Childhood Educator.
+These elements represent the unique nature of pre-kindergarten and early childhood education encompassing the foundations of learning including play, developmentally appropriate practices, and integration within and across disciplines, which create a bridge between informal and formal learning environments.
+These standards build upon the InTASC Model Core Teaching Standards, ISTE Standards, Alabama Specific Standards, Praxis Early Childhood Education Assessment, and the current Alabama Course of Study in Science, Mathematics, Social Studies, English Language Arts, K-12 Arts Education, Health Education, and Physical Education.
+Implementation of the standards will be in the Alabama Continuous Improvement guidance. - (12) Program Curriculum.
+In addition to meeting Rules 290-3-3-.03, 290-3-3-.04, 290-3-3-.05, 290-3-3-.07, and 290-3-3-.08, the pre-kindergarten and early childhood education curriculum shall require a teaching field of at least 30 semester hours with at least 18 semester hours of upper-division credit. - (a) Prior to program completion, candidates will have time to develop content knowledge in Child Development and Learning in Context. - (b) Prior to program completion, candidates will have time to develop content knowledge in Family-Teacher Partnerships and Community Connections. - (c) Prior to program completion, candidates will have time to develop content knowledge in Child Observation, Documentation, and Assessment. - (d) Prior to program completion, candidates will have time to develop content knowledge in Developmentally, Culturally, and Linguistically Appropriate Teaching Practices. - (e) Prior to program completion, candidates will have time to develop pedagogical knowledge in Application and Integration of Academic Content in the Pre-Kindergarten and Early Childhood Curriculum. - (f) Prior to program completion, candidates will have time to develop Professionalism as a Pre-Kindergarten or an Early Childhood educator. - (g) Unique Field Experience and Internship Placement Requirements. - 1.
+Field experiences shall include placements in at least two of the three main types of early education settings for early childhood education (early school grades, childcare centers or homes, and Office of School Readiness programs), and in - 2.
+Childcare centers, homes, or Office of School Readiness programs for prekindergarten education. - 3.
+The internship shall include a placement with at least two of the following age groups for early childhood education: birth-age 3, age 3-5, age 5 -8, and in age group birth-age 4 for pre-kindergarten education unless three field experiences or a practicum have/has been completed with another age group.